AdobeDocs/experience-manager-65.pt-BR/help/assets/processing-profiles.md

 Você pode executar o fluxo de trabalho de reprocessamento em um ativo para o qual o processamento falhou na primeira vez.
 Dessa forma, mesmo que você não tenha editado um perfil de processamento ou aplicado um perfil de processamento, ainda poderá executar o fluxo de trabalho de reprocessamento em uma pasta de ativos a qualquer momento.

 Opcionalmente, é possível ajustar o tamanho do lote do workflow de reprocessamento a partir de um padrão de 50 ativos até 1000 ativos.
-Ao executar o _Scene7: Fluxo de trabalho Reprocessar ativos_ em uma pasta, os ativos são agrupados em lotes e enviados para o servidor do Dynamic Media para processamento.
+Ao executar o _Scene7: Fluxo de trabalho Reprocessar ativos_ em uma pasta, os ativos são agrupados em lotes e, em seguida, enviados ao servidor da Dynamic Media para processamento.
 Após o processamento, os metadados de cada ativo em todo o conjunto de lotes são atualizados no AEM.
 Se o tamanho do lote for muito grande, pode ocorrer um atraso no processamento.
 Ou, se o tamanho do lote for muito pequeno, pode causar muitas viagens de ida e volta para o servidor do Dynamic Media.

 Consulte [Ajustar o tamanho do lote do workflow de reprocessamento](#adjusting-load).

 >[!NOTE]
 >
->Se você estiver executando uma migração em massa de ativos do Dynamic Media Classic para o AEM, deverá habilitar o agente de replicação de Migração no servidor do Dynamic Media.
+>Se estiver executando uma migração em massa de ativos do Dynamic Media Classic para o AEM, você deverá habilitar o agente de replicação de Migração no servidor do Dynamic Media.
 Quando a migração estiver concluída, desative o agente.
 >
->O agente de publicação de Migração deve estar desativado no servidor do Dynamic Media para que o fluxo de trabalho de Reprocessamento funcione conforme esperado.
+>O agente de publicação de Migração deve estar desabilitado no servidor do Dynamic Media para que o fluxo de trabalho de Reprocessamento funcione como esperado.

 <!-- Batch size is the number of assets that are amalgamated into a single IPS (Dynamic Media’s Image Production System) job.
 When you run the Scene7: Reprocess Assets workflow, the job is triggered on IPS.
 The number of IPS jobs that are triggered is based on the total number of assets in the folder, divided by the batch size.
 For example, suppose you had a folder with 150 assets and a batch size of 50.
 In this case, three IPS jobs are triggered.
 The assets are updated when the entire batch size (50 in our example) is processed in IPS.
 The job then moves onto the next IPS job and so on until complete.
 If you increase the batch size, you may notice a longer delay with assets getting updated. -->